France warns Russia against blackmail over Iran nuclear talks | Politics

 - France

-France warned Russia not to resort to blackmail over efforts to revive a nuclear deal between Iran and world powers after Moscow demanded a U.S. guarantee that sanctions it faces over Ukraine would not hurt its trade with Tehran.
+France on Monday warned Russia not to resort to blackmail over efforts to revive a nuclear deal between Iran and world powers, after Moscow demanded a U.S. guarantee that sanctions it faces over Ukraine would not hurt its trade with Tehran.
+Iran in turn said it would not allow others to impede its interests as, following the potential stumbling block raised by Russia on Saturday, a deal over reviving the 2015 pact that seemed within touching distance after months of indirect talks between Tehran and Washington threatened to unravel.

-Russia raised the potential stumbling block on Saturday, just as months of indirect talks between Tehran and Washington in Vienna over reviving the pact struck in 2015 appeared headed for agreement.
-In Tehran, a foreign ministry spokesperson said Iran was awaiting an explanation of the Russian demand via "diplomatic channels", adding however that the talks should not be affected by sanctions imposed on Moscow, whose contribution to negotiations so far had been constructive.
+Iran's Foreign Minister Hossein Amirabdollahian said the Islamic Republic will not allow "any foreign parties to undermine its national interests", Iran's state media reported, while the foreign ministry said it was awaiting an explanation of the Russian demand via "diplomatic channels".
+On Saturday, a senior Iranian official speaking to Reuters had called Russia's move unconstructive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)